bringauto/virtual-fleet-management/README.md

 Each scenario is a JSON file that describes a sequence of missions for a car.
 The application creates a simulation for each scenario.

 The application creates an HTTP client.
 It checks if the fleet management HTTP API is available.
 If it's not, it tries again after some time.
 The sleep time and number of retries are constants in the code.
 The sleep time is increasing with each retry.

 Then it creates routes and stops from the scenario files.
 If they already exist and are the same, this step is skipped.
 If they exist with different data (e.g. different coordinates), the application logs an error and stops.

 The application then starts to monitor the cars.
 It periodically retrieves the list of cars from the fleet management HTTP API and checks if each car is communicating.
-If a car is communicating and there is available scenario for which is not already active, the application starts a simulation for that car in a new goroutine.
+If a car is communicating and there is an available scenario that is not active, the application starts a simulation for that car in a new goroutine.

-Each simulations first orders the car to the starting station of the scenario, so the simulations are deterministic.
+Each simulation first orders the car to the starting station of the scenario, so the simulations are deterministic.
-Then runs the missions in its scenario in sequence.
+Then, it runs the missions in its scenario in sequence.
 If the loop configuration value is set to `true` the simulation repeats the missions infinitely.
 Otherwise, it runs the missions once and then stops once they are all done.